 The Philips Norelco BG1026 Bodygroomer may not be quite as good as the Philips Norelco 7100, but it’s close.
 And “close” still makes it one of the best pube trimmers on the market.

 The biggest difference between the BG1026 and the 7100 is that the BG1026 runs on batteries.
 While that may not be a big deal to you, some men prefer electric shavers and trimmers.
-But a battery-powered trimmer has its advantages: it’s portable, you don’t have to worry about tangled cords, etc.
+However a battery-powered trimmer has its advantages: it’s portable, you don’t have to worry about tangled cords, etc.

 The BG1026/60 runs on an AA battery that provides up to two months of normal use.
 That’s nice, but there’s a lot more that makes this trimmer great.
 We especially like that it comes with integrated skin protector guards that prevent nicks and cuts while you trim.
 There’s no question that it’s built with groin trimming in mind; you can use it confidently to trim testicle hair without worrying about potential mishaps.